FutureCCIE/Cisco/README.md

 ###### 3. Execute main job with python (e.g. python -i all_jobs.py) to run programs
 ###### 4. Optional: Import your network infrascrutures inventory into the sqlite database, and preform data comparison (i.e SQL comparison)

-#### Additional
+#### Additionals
-###### Running 'vuln_cvrf.py' requires the use of the Sqlite DB referenced earlier.
-If this script is intiated, it will download the cvrf data from Cisco for all the Vulns you stored earlier.
+Running vuln_cvrf.py requires the use of the Sqlite DB referenced earlier.
+If this script is intiated, it will iniate the download of cvrf data from Cisco for all the Vulns you stored earlier, into a searlized xml format.